bsella/diligent/README.md

 > [!WARNING]
 > This crate is in its early stages and everything in it is prone to change.
 Please keep your expectations low.

+> [!NOTE]
+> All the ported objects in this crate are defined using `repr(transparent)` with their native versions.
+This means that they have exactly the same ABI there isn't any difference in performance between using this crate or the original C++ version.

 ## The Rust paradigm

 ### Compile-time checks